 "How much of overall growth in income per worker between 1960 and 2008 in the U.S. can be explained by women and African Americans investing more in human capital and working more in high-skill occupations?
 Our answer is 15% to 20% ...
 White men arguably lost around 5% of their earnings, as a result, because they moved into lower skilled occupations than they otherwise would have.
 But their losses were swamped by the income gains reaped by women and blacks."At least to me, it is remarkable to consider that 1/6 or 1/5 of total U.S. growth in income per worker may be due to greater economic opportunity.
 In short, reducing discriminatory barriers isn't just about justice and fairness to individuals; it's also about a stronger U.S. economy that makes better use of the underlying talents of all its members.

-3) For those who would like to know more about the economics of thinking about cause-and-effect in discrimination issues, a starting point might this post with discussion of an interview with Glenn Loury (July 2, 2014).
+3) For those who would like to know more about the economics of thinking about cause-and-effect in discrimination issues, a starting point might begin with this interview with Glenn Loury (July 2, 2014).
 Here's a slice of the discussion from that post:

 A standard approach to studying discrimination in labor markets is to collect data on what people earn and their race/ethnicity or gender, along with a number of other variables like years of education, family structure, region where they live, occupation, years of job experience, and so on.
 This data lets you answer the question: can we account for differences in income across groups by looking at these kinds of observable traits other than race/ethnicity and gender?
 If so, a common implication is that the problem in our society may be that certain groups aren't getting enough education, or that children from single-parent families need more support--but that a pay gap which can be explained by observable factors other than race/ethnicity and gender isn't properly described as "discrimination."
 Loury challenges this approach, arguing that many of the observable factors are themselves the outcome of a history of discriminatory practices.
 He says: